JordanLeich/Windows-Junk-File-Cleaner/README.md

   </a>

 # Description :open_file_folder:
 - This is used as a python script that I use for my computer.
-This script is set to automatically run everyday at 1:30pm, once running the script will open a pre-installed cleaning program that is on every windows PC and then open two other junk folders inside of windows to clean up.
-You can also [visit](https://jordanleich.github.io/Junk-File-Cleaner/) my website for additional information.
+This script can be set to automatically run every day at whatever time you would like or even when you start your computer and log on.
+Once the script is ran, it will open a pre-installed cleaning program that is on every Windows PC and then open two other junk folders inside of windows to clean up.

+# Demonstration
 ![Junk Folders](images/demo.gif "Junk Folders")

 # Important :zap: